July79/GAE-NMF/README.md

 # GAE-NMF
-the code for "Distributed Plant-wide Monitoring via Modularity-Optimal NMF Decomposition Based on Graph Embedding"
+The code for "Distributed Plant-wide Monitoring via Modularity-Optimal NMF Decomposition Based on Graph Embedding" The code will be uploaded progressively.